Skip to main content

 = 'thread'

-Memory scope for observations. `'thread'` keeps observations per-thread. `'resource'` shares observations across all threads for a resource, enabling cross-conversation memory.
+Memory scope for observations. `'thread'` keeps observations per-thread. `'resource'` (experimental) shares observations across all threads for a resource, enabling cross-conversation memory.

 shareTokenBudget?: